 When a child or young person enters care and is identified as having a significant developmental delay or disability, the department is responsible for making sure they receive support to achieve their full potential.
 This often includes accessing supports through the National Disability Insurance Scheme (NDIS).

 As a carer, you play an important role in this process.
 We know that you are often best placed to provide important information about the child’s strengths, interests, goals and required disability supports.
 By working in together, we can make sure that children and young people in care with a disability receive the specialist supports they need.

-For resources designed for carers of children and young people with a disability, visit Children and young people with disability in 'Resources for carers'.
+For resources designed for carers of children and young people with a disability, visit Disability/development informed care in 'Resources for carers'.